 You’ve made the decision to get out of debt.
 So now what?

 Some people never get beyond this point because they don’t know where to start.
 The big picture is overwhelming, so people often quit before they ever write the first check to pay off a debt.
-You don’t have to worry about that, though, because you’re about to discover the first step toward saying goodbye to debt.
+But you don’t have to worry, because you’re about to discover the first step toward saying goodbye to debt!

-Before you learn this secret, you need to be forewarned: this step may surprise you.
+Before you learn this secret, you need to be forewarned: This step may surprise you.
 It will seem like the wrong thing to do.
-You won’t guess it offhand because most people don’t think it has anything to do with debt reduction.
+You won’t guess it offhand because most people don’t think it has anything to do with getting out of debt.
 Are you ready?

 The first step is this: Save $1,000 as fast as you can.